Our Team

 With experience in both the development and non-profit sectors, Mark joins the ACCESS team poised to make a meaningful impact.
 He has contributed to capital campaigns and strategic planning efforts supporting fundraising and donor cultivation for prominent academic institutions, national and international charities, civic and human service organizations, hospitals, and cultural organizations.
 Additionally, Mark has worked in the non-profit sector at Beyond BASIC Life Skills in the Charleston, SC, region, where he served as an independent living skills instructor for adults with intellectual disabilities.

-In January 2024, Mark relocated to the Wilmington area, already familiar with ACCESS long before his move.
-As a dedicated volunteer, Mark previously served as a member of the Board of Trustees and coached the Braves for The Miracle League of Wilmington.
+In 2024, Mark relocated to the Wilmington area, but he was already familiar with ACCESS long before his move.
+As a dedicated volunteer, Mark previously served on the Board of Trustees and coached the Braves for the Miracle League of Wilmington.

-TAYLOR SHULER, LRT, CTRS ACCESS FIT PROGRAM DIRECTOR
+TAYLOR SHULER, LRT, CTRS, CPRP ACCESS FIT PROGRAM DIRECTOR

 910.398.2211 | taylor@accessilm.org